smogon/pokemon-showdown/mods/gennext/README.md

 - Guts, Quick Feet, and Flare Boost take half damage from burns

-- Water Veil and Sand Veil grant 20% damage reduction in rain and sand, respectively (this replaces Sand Veil's usual effect, but not Water Veil's)
+- Sand Veil grants 20% damage reduction in sand (this replaces Sand Veil's usual effect)

+- Water Veil grans 12.5% damage reduction out of rain and 25% damage reduction in rain, in addition to its usual effect

 - Multiscale decreases damage by 1/3 rather than 1/2 (Sorry, Dragonite, this is in return for a usable physical Flying STAB in Aerial Ace)